|Slender spike rush|

 |County Name||Number of Occurrences||Year Last Observed|

-Known from only one locality in Schoolcraft county growing on wet peaty sand.
+Known from only one locality in Schoolcraft county growing on wet peaty sand in and along two-tracks.
 Elsewhere in its distribution, this spike-rush inhabits damp acidic peat, sand, or rock.

 Natural Community Types